runrig-coop/hedgerows/index.md

-groups like the Electronic Frontier Foundation (EFF), co-founded by John Perry Barlow, a former Grateful Dead lyricist and later denizen of The WELL, who would also be in attendence for the 2001 _Conference on the Public Domain_ alongside Lessig and Benkler.
-Glaser points out how in the same year that Barlow penned his techno-libertarian manifesto, _A Declaration of the Independence of Cyberspace_, a very different vision for cyberspace would emerge from far more revolutionary environs.
-This declaration would come straight from the balaclava- encircled mouth of Subcommandante Marcos, spokesperson for the Zapatista Army of National Liberation (EZLN).[^glaser]
+groups like the Electronic Frontier Foundation (EFF), co-founded by John Perry Barlow, a former Grateful Dead lyricist and later denizen of The WELL, who would also be in attendence for the 2001 _Conference on the Public Domain_ alongside Lessig and Benkler.[^conf-pub-dom] Glaser points out how in the same year that Barlow penned his techno-libertarian manifesto, _A Declaration of the Independence of Cyberspace_, a very different vision for cyberspace would emerge from far more revolutionary environs. [^cyber-indy] This declaration would come straight from the balaclava- encircled mouth of Subcommandante Marcos, spokesperson for the Zapatista Army of National Liberation (EZLN).[^glaser]

 The political climate — to say nothing of the literal climate — that surrounded these two manifestos could not have been more dissimilar.
 Barlow signed his